sohailmamdani/sohailmamdani.github.io/_posts/from-jamf-to-chef-part-2.markdown

 #### But first: Setting the stage and the timeframe for all this

 Here's the deal with these blog posts: they're sort of happening in near-real-time.
 There's some history from the last six months or so, but most of this is happening *as I write this*.
 I'm learning Chef as I write these posts.
-I'm learning Ruby as I type in Atom.
-I'm realizing just how much I don't effing know as I watch words appear in Atom.
+I'm learning Ruby as I type these words out.
+I'm realizing just how much I don't effing know as I commit these posts to my Github repo.

 We have until the end of this year to implement Chef/Munki/Chocolaty/Imagr/MicroMDM/<insert your favorite open source management system here>.
 That's when our Jamf license expires.
 We would've done it sooner, but I was derailed by the rollout of our logging infrastructure, which is now complete for all Macs (and which will be the subject of another series of blog posts, I guess).